Somebody Loves You (Nik Kershaw song)

-"Somebody Loves You" is a song from English singer-songwriter Nik Kershaw, which was released in 1999 as the lead single from his fifth studio album 15 Minutes.
+"Somebody Loves You" is a song by the English singer-songwriter Nik Kershaw, which was released in 1999 as the lead single from his fifth studio album 15 Minutes.
 The song was written and produced by Kershaw.
-"Somebody Loves You" reached No. 70 in the UK Singles Chart.
+"Somebody Loves You" reached No. 70 in the UK singles chart.

 Background

 Speaking to Amanda Cagan and Melissa Sprawl in 1999, Kershaw said of the song's message, "When you're up on stage, it feels like there's so much love coming off the audience.
 While it's good to experience that, you have to remember it's not for you, but something being projected onto you.
 You can enjoy it while it's happening, but it's very dangerous if you start believing it."
 He expanded further in a 1998 interview with Kuno On Line, "[The song is] about being on stage and being famous.
 It's a negative look on what you get when you are famous, and when I was famous.
 I became the person I was playing in publicity.
 You know, you walk into a room.
 You didn't have to try too hard.
 Everyone knew who you were.
 It's just the images and pictures for me of that time, when I was onstage and saw the faces singing all those songs back to me.
 It was weird.
 And the chorus, 'Somebody Loves You', that's really what it feels like.
 There is all this love coming back towards you.
 You have stop and think, 'How much of that is really you?'
 You aren't what they think you are."